sjbylo/container-workshop/97-zero-downtime-canary-example/README.md

-# Zero down time canary deployment example
+# Zero down time canary deployment

 In this lab you will see how OpenShift can help you execute a canary deployment.
 The same method can also be used for blue-green deployments.